tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the reuse of those keys.
 This parallels the use of the early application traffic keys only in the client-to-server direction.

+## PSK Identity Exposure

+Because implementations respond to an invalid PSK binder by aborting the handshake, it may be possible for an attacker to verify whether a given PSK identity is valid.
+Specifically, if a server accepts both external PSK and certificate-based handshakes, a valid identity will result in a failed handshake, whereas an invalid identity will just be skipped and result in a successful certificate handshake.
+Servers which solely support PSK handshakes may be able to resist this form of attack by treating the cases where there is no valid PSK identity and where there is an identity but it has an invalid binder identically.

 ## Attacks on Static RSA

 Although TLS 1.3 does not use RSA key transport and so is not